 - Mechanical and Acoustic Artifacts

-PSP L’otary2 includes subtle mechanical noises such as belt sounds, rotor wind, and cabinet resonance to enhance realism.
-These artifacts can be dialed up for authenticity or minimized for a cleaner effect.
+PSP L’otary2 adds subtle mechanical sounds like belt noise, rotor wind, and cabinet resonance to make it feel more real.
+You can turn these sounds up for more authenticity or lower them for a cleaner sound.